 - With a large skillet, you can make a ton at once!

-It’s among our favorite meatless Italian sauces, along with our white bechamel, basil pesto, and Alfredo recipes.
+It’s among our favorite meatless Italian sauces, along with our cheesy bechamel sauce.

 Ingredient Notes and Substitutions

-- Tomatoes – We always use San Marzanos (see the section below for more info), but other plum tomatoes such as the Roma can still build a tremendous marinara.
+- Tomatoes: We always use San Marzanos (see the section below for more info), but other plum tomatoes such as Roma tomatoes can still build a tremendous marinara.

-- Olive Oil – The best, most high-quality olive oil comes in a dark bottle that prevents deterioration by way of light.
+- Olive oil: The best, most high-quality extra virgin olive oil comes in a dark bottle that prevents deterioration by way of light.
 This one is a go-to brand in our kitchen!

-- Red Pepper Flakes – Just a teaspoon adds just a touch of heat.
+- Red pepper flakes: Just a pinch adds just a touch of heat.
 Like things spicier?
-Add another teaspoon!
+Add a little more!

 What are San Marzano Tomatoes?